 The Company and its subsidiary are not subject to any capital requirements imposed by a lending institution or regulatory body, other than of the TSX Venture Exchange ("TSX-V") which requires adequate working capital or financial resources of the greater of (i) \$50,000 and (ii) an amount required in order to maintain operations and cover general and administrative expenses for a period of six months.
-As of May 31, 2017, the Company may not be totally compliant with the policies of the TSX-V. The impact of this violation is not known and is ultimately dependent on the discretion of the TSX-V. Management reviews its capital management approach on an ongoing basis and believes that this approach, given the relative size of the Company, is reasonable.
-There were no changes in the Company's approach to capital management during the periods ended May 31, 2017, and 2016.
-Neither the Company nor its subsidiaries are subject to externally imposed capital requirements.
-The Company's capital for the reporting periods is summarized as follows:
+As of November 30, 2017, the Company may not be totally compliant with the policies of the TSX-V. The impact of this violation is not known and is ultimately dependent on the discretion of the TSX-V. Management reviews its capital management approach on an ongoing basis and believes that this approach, given the relative size of the Company, is reasonable.
+There were no changes in the Company's approach to capital management during the periods ended May 31, 2018 and 2017.